zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/standby-pools-overview.md

 # Standby pools for Virtual Machine Scale Sets

 Standby pools for Virtual Machine Scale Sets enables you to increase scaling performance by creating a pool of pre-provisioned virtual machines.
 The virtual machines in the standby pool complete all post provisioning processes such as installing applications, downloading data packages, etc. Once the virtual machines have been fully provisioned, they can be maintained in a running or a stopped (deallocated) state.
-When your scale set requires additional instances, the instances in the standby pool are automatically moved into the scale set.
-This saves significant time as the virtual machines have already been fully configured.
+When your scale set requires more instances, the instances in the standby pool are automatically moved into the scale set.
+A standby pool significantly reduces the time it takes to scale out a Virtual Machine Scale Set.

 If maintaining a standby pool of running virtual machines, the machines are immediately ready to receive traffic after being moved into the scale set.
 If maintaining a standby pool of stopped (deallocated) virtual machines, the virtual machines are automatically started after moving into the scale set.
 Since they have already completed all the provisioning steps, the only delay in being ready to take traffic is the time it takes to start the machine.

 ## Scaling

 Moving virtual machines between the standby pool into the scale set happens automatically whenever a scale out event is triggered.
-There is no additional configuration required.
-As long as there is an available instance in the standby pool that has completed all provisioning steps, the scale set by default will use that instance when scaling up.
+There is no extra configuration required.
+As long as there is an available instance in the standby pool that has completed all provisioning steps, the scale set by default uses that instance when scaling up.

 When scaling back down, the instances are deleted from your scale set based on the [scale-in policy](virtual-machine-scale-sets-scale-in-policy.md) and the standby pool refills to meet the max ready capacity configured.
 If at any point in time your scale set needs to scale beyond the number of instances you have in your standby pool, the scale set defaults to standard scale-out methods and creates new instances.

 Standby pools only give out virtual machines from the pool that match the desired power state configured.
-For example, if your desired power state is set as stopped (deallocated), the standby pool will only give the scale set instances matching that current power state.
-If virtual machines are in a creating, failed or any other state than the expected state, the scale set defaults to new virtual machine creation instead.
+For example, if your desired power state is set as stopped (deallocated), the standby pool only gives the scale set instances matching that current power state.
+If virtual machines are in a creating, failed or any other state than the expected state the scale set defaults to new virtual machine creation instead.

 ## Standby pool size
-There are three settings that determine how many instances will be in your standby pool at any given point in time.
+There are three settings that determine how many instances are in your standby pool at any given point in time.
 These include the scale set instance count, the minimum ready capacity and the maximum ready capacity.

 The scale set instance count is how many instances are currently deployed in your scale set.
 This is a scale set level property that can be changed at any point in time by either scaling up or scaling down.
-Regardless of how you are managing the scaling rules for your scale set, the standby pool will keep track of how many instances are deployed and adjust accordingly.
+Regardless of how you are managing the scaling rules for your scale set, the standby pool keeps track of how many instances are deployed and adjust accordingly.

 The minimum ready capacity is a user defined parameter.
 By default, the minimum ready capacity for any new standby pool is zero.
 By setting the minimum ready capacity, it informs the standby pool that it should maintain that many instances at minimum.
-For example, if you have a minimum ready capacity of 5, anytime a virtual machine is moved from the pool into the scale set which reduces the minimum ready capacity to less than 5, the standby pool will automatically create an additional instance and begin preparing it for scale out.
+For example, if you have a minimum ready capacity of 5, anytime a virtual machine is moved from the pool into the scale set which reduces the minimum ready capacity to less than 5, the standby pool automatically creates an additional instance and begin preparing it for scale out.

 The maximum ready capacity is a user defined parameter.
 This setting tells the standby pool how many instances at most should be maintained in the pool.
 Maximum ready capacity is directly tied to the scale set instance count.
 If you have a maximum ready capacity of 20 and you currently have 10 instances in your scale set, the pool size would equal 10.
 If your scale set scales down to 5, the pool size would increase to 15.
-This will continue to dynamically adjust as the scale set increases and decreases instance count.
+This continues to dynamically adjust as the scale set increases and decreases instance count.

 | Setting | Description |
 |---|---|